 So, you’re all packed up and ready to go – brilliant!
 But what are you going to do when you get there?
 Make sure your family doesn’t get bored with these five fun camping activities:

 This classic camping activity is fun for the whole family – but you’ll certainly need a little patience.
 Maybe Dad has his own rod?
 Good for him.
-For everybody else you can pick up a few low-cost rods from any garden superstore that will be just fine for beginners.
+For everybody else, you can pick up a few low-cost rods from any garden superstore that will be just fine for beginners.
+If you are going carp fishing you are going to want to make sure that you have all your Equipment for carp fishing.
 Out on the river, the sights and sounds are gorgeous and tranquil.
-Water lapping on the riverbank, leaves rustling through the trees and birdsong.
+Water lapping on the riverbank leaves rustling through the trees and birdsong.
 Even if nobody catches anything, you can all appreciate nature at its best.

-Whether you’re in a campsite or out in the wilderness, everybody needs to eat.
+Whether you’re at a campsite or out in the wilderness, everybody needs to eat.
 Make cooking a focal point of your day by bringing along some exciting ingredients and cooking them outside.
 Disposable barbeques and portable gas hobs mean that you can be quite adventurous.
 Get the kids involved by having them prepare some of the ingredients.
-What about some lovely flame grilled steaks with chopped tomatoes?
+What about some lovely flame-grilled steaks with chopped tomatoes?
 Or what about some of that fish you caught with fresh vegetables?
-After a lovely day with lots of fresh air there’s nothing better than a big meal.
+After a lovely day with lots of fresh air, there’s nothing better than a big meal.